 Game Bird Habitat Stamp Photo Competition

-The New Zealand Fish and Game Council in cooperation with the New Zealand Game Bird Habitat Trust has recently run a photo competition.
+The New Zealand Fish and Game Council in cooperation with the New Zealand Game Bird Habitat Trust is running a photo competition.

-In some instances a photo of a harvested bird may be accepted however it must be tasteful and highlight the bird well.
+In some instances, a photo of a harvested bird will be accepted, but it must be tasteful and highlight the bird well.